astroidmail/astroidmail.github.io/Opening-attachments-and-virus-detection.md

 #
 # this script requires: libnotify, exo, clamav, inotify-tools

-# test for viruses (comment out this section if things go too slow and you are feeling reckless / trusting)
+# test for viruses (comment out this section if things go too slow and
+# you are feeling reckless / trusting).
 if ! clamscan "$1" ; then
   notify-send "Virus detected" "Virus found in attachment, not opening!" --icon=dialog-warning